 (CommentLuv)

-WordPress has a native commenting feature that lets your visitors engage with your website, post comments, reply to existing comments and participate in discussions as part of an online community.
+WordPress has a built-in commenting system that lets your site users interact with your website or blog, post comments, reply to existing comments and engage with your content as part of an online community.

-You can enhance the WordPress built-in commenting feature with a 3rd-party plugin like Disqus, IntenseDebate, LiveFyre, or CommentLuv that integrates with social media, helping to share and spread them online.
+You can expand the WordPress default commenting feature using a third-party plugin that integrates with social media, helping to spread and share your content online.

-- Bookmarking Sites: e.g. Bitly, Linkagogo, Instapaper, Reddit, etc.
+- Bookmarking Sites: e.g. Delicious, Diigo, Kippt, Stumbleupon, etc.

 - Image Sharing: e.g. Flickr, etc.

-Also, if you would like to know more about setting up social media monitoring (in order to get actionable information about your content distribution campaigns), we have written a detailed article about social media measurement tools that will help you keep track of online trends, monitor competitor activity, see what conversations are taking place online that affect your business, etc, see what conversations are taking place online that could affect your business,etc. Go here to learn more:
+Also, if you would like to know more about setting up social media tracking (so you can get actionable information about your content distribution efforts), we have written a comprehensive article about social media monitoring tools and technologies that will help you keep track of online trends, monitor competitor activity, see what online conversations are taking place that could affect your business, etc, see what online conversations are taking place that can affect your business,etc. Go here to learn more:

 Kickstart Your WordPress Traffic System